 Long-term residential inpatient addiction treatment centers are centers that provide care twenty-four hours a day, seven days a week.

-Residential treatment happens in a non-hospital setting and treatment usually lasts from a minimum of six months to a maximum of twelve months, with more time as needed.
-There are addiction treatment centers in many areas of the country that can help you to overcome your addiction.
+Residential treatment happens in a non-hospital setting, and treatment usually lasts from a minimum of six months to a maximum of twelve months, with more time as needed.
+There are addiction treatment centers in many areas of the country that can help you overcome your addiction.

 The most common treatment plan at a residential center is the therapeutic community model.
 A therapeutic model uses the entire community of the residential center to focus on the resocialization of the individual.
 This would include other residents, medical staff, and counseling staff to create the whole context of social healing.

-The residential center sees addiction as deficits in the social and psychological makeup of the individual and treatment involves the resocialization of that individual.
+A residential treatment center in Austin, or elsewhere, sees addiction as deficits in the social and psychological makeup of the individual and treatment involves the resocialization of that individual.
 It also involves personal accountability and responsibility, as well as being socially productive.

-Treatment can become confrontational at times because it is highly structured and focuses on examining false or damaging beliefs, self-concepts, and damaging patterns of behaviors.
+Treatment can become confrontational at times because it is highly structured and focuses on examining false or damaging beliefs, self-concepts, and damaging patterns of behavior.

 Many therapeutic communities offer services that include employment services and other support services in the center itself.
 This type of treatment can be modified to help other populations such as individuals with special needs, adolescents, women, individuals without homes, individuals with severe mental disorders, and those in the criminal justice system.